Gag3116/G-Blog/README.md

 ### Data Management

-All mock data used in the application, including user information and articles, is stored in JSON files located in the `public` folder.
+- All mock data used in the application, including user information and articles, is stored in JSON files located in the `public` folder.
 This setup mimics backend data delivery, allowing the frontend to fetch and process data as if it were interacting with a real server.

+## **Note**

+Please be aware that due to the use of simulated data and Vuex to simulate login status, **refreshing the page while previewing the project may result in partial data loss**, such as registered user information.
+For the best preview experience, try to avoid refreshing the page.

+If you need to develop or test locally and wish to retain data even after a page refresh, consider implementing local storage functionality within the project, such as using LocalStorage or SessionStorage.

 ### Running the Project